 Improve Data Quality, Decrease Regulatory Reporting Problems

-With goAML being implemented in increasing numbers by countries such as Ireland, New Zealand and Mexico, AML compliance departments will be expected to understand the solution and ensure that the quality of their data is as high as possible to avoid fines and penalties for not meeting reporting requirements.
+With goAML being implemented in increasing numbers by countries such as Ireland and New Zealand, AML compliance departments will be expected to understand the solution and ensure that the quality of their data is as high as possible to avoid fines and penalties for not meeting reporting requirements.